 Here’s a more in-depth look at 12 key numbers that illuminate the economic status and challenges that LGBTQ+ people face.

-No wonder nearly half (47%) of LGBTQ employees believe being “out” at work could hurt their career (cost them a job, promotion or getting assigned to projects).
-According to OutLeadership.com, 43% of LGBT+ workers are not fully “out” at their place of employment.
-(Notably, fewer than 0.3% of directors at Fortune 500 companies are openly LGBT+.)
+No wonder nearly half (47%) of LGBTQ+ employees believe being “out” at work could hurt their career (cost them a job, promotion or getting assigned to projects).
+According to OutLeadership.com, 43% of LGBTQ+ workers are not fully “out” at their place of employment.
+(Notably, fewer than 0.3% of directors at Fortune 500 companies are openly LGBTQ+.)

-Up to 10%: The amount of time LGBT+ workers spend covering their identities
+Up to 10%: The amount of time LGBTQ+ workers spend covering their identities

-There’s a cost to companies when employees remain closeted: 9% of LGBT+ employees have left a job because the work environment wasn’t accepting.
-And LGBT+ workers who remain report spending valuable time guarding their closet door, paying what amounts to an “inclusion dividend” — LGBT+ employees reported to OutLeadership that they spend up to 10% of their productivity covering their identities at work.
+There’s a cost to companies when employees remain closeted: 9% of LGBTQ+ employees have left a job because the work environment wasn’t accepting.
+And LGBTQ+ workers who remain report spending valuable time guarding their closet door, paying what amounts to an “inclusion dividend” — LGBTQ+ employees reported to OutLeadership that they spend up to 10% of their productivity covering their identities at work.

 12%: How much less the average lesbian woman makes compared to the average heterosexual woman